-- :Employee and :Branch: Since these classes do not depend on other properties, and since they are not intrinsically constant, we expect their size to grow linearly with the growth-factor. - :AssignedTo: Since this property represents a cartesian product, we expect its size to grow roughly quadratically with the growth-factor. - :SellsProduct: The size of this property grows with the product of the numbers of :Employees and :Products.
-Therefore, when we double these numbers, the size of :SellsProduct will roughly quadruplicate.
+- ProductSize: This concept will contain two individuals, namely small and big, independently of the growth-factor.
+Therefore, the virtual instances of the concept should not be increased when the RDF graph is extended. - Employee and Branch: Since these classes do not depend on other properties, and since they are not intrinsically constant, we expect their size to grow linearly with the growthfactor. - AssignedTo: Since this property represents an n-to-n relationship, we expect its size to grow roughly quadratically with the growth-factor. - SellsProduct: The size of this property grows with the product of the numbers of Employees and Products.
+Therefore, when we double these numbers, the size of SellsProduct will roughly quadruplicate.

 In fact, the above considerations show that we do not have one uniform growth-factor for the ontology elements.
-Our choice is to characterize the growth in terms of the increase in size of those concepts in the ontology that are not intrinsically constant (e.g., :ProductSize), and that do not "depend" on any other concept, considering the semantics of the domain of interest (e.g., :Employee).
+Our choice is to characterize the growth in terms of the increase in size of those concepts in the ontology that are not intrinsically constant (e.g., ProductSize), and that do not "depend" on any other concept, considering the semantics of the domain of interest (e.g., Employee).
 We take this as measure for the growth-factor.

-The problem of understanding how to generate from a given RDF graph new additional triples coherently with the domain semantics is addressed in [30, 20].
-The algorithm in [30] starts from an initial RDF graph and produces a new RDF graph, considering key features of the original graph (e.g., the distribution of connections among individuals).
+The problem of understanding how to generate from a given RDF graph new additional triples coherently with the domain semantics is addressed in [28, 20].
+The algorithm in [28] starts from an initial RDF graph and produces a new RDF graph, considering key features of the original graph (e.g., the distribution of connections among individuals).
 However, this approach, and all approaches producing RDF graphs in general, cannot be directly applied to the context of OBDA, where the RDF graph is virtual and generated from a relational database.
-Trying to apply these approaches indirectly, by first producing a "realistic" virtual RDF graph and then trying to reflect the virtual data into the physical (relational) datasource, is far from trivial due to the correlations in the underlying data.
-This problem, indeed, is closely related to the view update problem [7], where each class (resp., role or data property) can be seen as a view on the underlying physical data.
-The view update problem is known to be challenging and actually decidable only for a very restricted class of queries used in the mappings [10].
+Trying to apply these approaches indirectly, by first producing a "realistic" virtual RDF graph and then trying to reflect the virtual data into the physical (relational) data-source, is far from trivial due to the correlations in the underlying data.
+This problem, indeed, is closely related to the view update problem [8], where each class (resp., role or data property) can be seen as a view on the underlying physical data.
+The view update problem is known to be challenging and actually decidable only for a very restricted class of queries used in the mappings [11].
 Note, however, that our setting does not necessarily require to fully solve the view update problem, since we are interested in obtaining a physical instance that gives rise to a virtual instance with certain statistics, but not necessarily to a specific given virtual instance.
 The problem we are facing nevertheless remains challenging, and requires further research.
 We illustrate the difficulties that one encounters again on our example.

-• The property :SellsProduct grows linearly w.r.t. the size of the table TSellsProduct, hence also this table has to grow quadratically with the growth-factor.
-Since TSellsProduct has foreign keys from the tables TEmployee and TProduct, to preserve the fact that every employee must be connected to every product, the two tables TEmployee and TProduct have both to grow linearly.
-It is worth noting that, to produce one :SellsProduct triple in the virtual instance, we have to insert three tuples in the database.

-- Since the :Branch concept should grow linearly with the growth-factor, in order to preserve the duplicates ratio in the TAssignment.branch column then also the TAssignment table should grow linearly, and there should always be less branches than employees in TEmployee. - Since :ProductSize does not grow, the attribute Size must contain only two values, despite the linear growth of TProduct.
+- The property SellsProduct grows linearly w.r.t. the size of the table TSellsProduct, hence also this table has to grow quadratically with the growth-factor.
+Since TSellsProduct has foreign keys from the tables TEmployee and TProduct, to preserve the inter-table correlation (according to which roughly every employee is connected to every product), the two tables TEmployee and TProduct have both to grow linearly.
+It is worth noting that, to produce one SellsProduct triple in the virtual instance, we have to insert three tuples in the database. - Since the Branches concept should grow linearly with the growth-factor, while preserving the intra- and inter-table correlations, also the TAssignment table should grow linearly, and there should always be less branches than employees in TEmployee. - Since ProductSize does not grow, the attribute Size must contain only two values, despite the linear growth of TProduct.